-Croatia is a country with a thousand islands and excellent hosts who will be happy to tell you stories about the diverse tradition, cultural heritage, and exciting history of the country where the Mediterranean, Central and Southeast Europe meet.
-Leave your worries behind on one of the secluded beaches of the most indented coast on the planet, explore picturesque towns by the sea or inland, reconnect with nature in one of eight national parks, and taste unique local dishes.
+Croatia is a country with a thousand islands and excellent hosts who will be happy to tell you stories about the diverse traditions, cultural heritage, and exciting history of the country where the Mediterranean and Central and Southeast Europe meet.
+Leave your worries behind on one of the secluded beaches of the most indented coasts on the planet, explore the picturesque towns by the sea or inland, reconnect with nature in one of the eight national parks, and taste the unique local dishes.

-On a relatively small area, you can find many different cultures, mentalities, dialects, climates, lifestyles, cuisines, cultural and historical heritage based on which Croatia has been dubbed ‘A Land of a Thousand Islands´ or `The Mediterranean as it Once was´.
+In a relatively small area, you can find many different cultures, mentalities, dialects, climates, lifestyles, cuisines and examples of cultural and historical heritage, as a result of which Croatia has been dubbed ‘A Land of a Thousand Islands´ or `The Mediterranean as it Once was´.

-Croatia’s climate varies based on the region, from mild continental, in the mountain region, sub-mountain and mountain, to Mediterranean in the coastal region and sub-Mediterranean in the outback.
+Croatia’s climate varies according to the region: from mild continental in the mountain and sub-mountain regions, to Mediterranean in the coastal region and sub-Mediterranean in the hinterland.

-Croatia is the best ecologically preserved area in Europe with the cleanest sea and the largest number of national parks and nature in relation to the size of the territory – a total of 8 national parks.
-The Plitvice Lakes National Park, included on UNESCO’s World Heritage List, is most certainly the best known.
+Croatia is the best ecologically preserved area in Europe, with the cleanest sea and the largest number of national parks and natural areas in relation to the size of its territory – a total of 8 national parks.
+Plitvice Lakes National Park, included on UNESCO’s World Heritage List, is most certainly the best known.

-Croatian traditional cuisine is based on Slavic cuisine with influences from the neighboring countries.
+Traditional Croatian cuisine is based on Slavic cuisine with influences from neighbouring countries.

 Croatia is also the home of the tie, gingerbread hearts, cheese and Pag lace.